SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/components/NOTE.md

-If you are viewing components from Github, you will see they are just links to other repositories.
-Those components may be used by many projects.
-Each project will employ the components as a sub-module.
+If you are viewing components from Github, you will see these are just links to other repositories.
+These components may be used by many projects.
+Each project will include the components as a submodule.